Crazy-Beautiful: 50 Flowers That Start With ‘C’

 21. Chrysanthemum

 The Chrysanthemum genus contains 36 accepted species.
 A wide array of cultivars and hybrids lend the genus a great amount of diversity in color, flower shape, petal texture, and size.
 In the language of flowers, chrysanthemums symbolize truth (white), “I love” (red), and slighted love (yellow).
-Today, they symbolize happiness, friendship, and well-being, in addition to being strongly associated with the coming of fall and harvest.
+Today, chrysanthemum flowers symbolize happiness, friendship, and well-being, in addition to being strongly associated with the coming of fall and harvest.

 Scientific Name:Chrysanthemum spp.